cviebrock/eloquent-sluggable/README.md

 to a maximum length (e.g. to ensure that they fit within your database fields).
 By default, this value is null and no limit is enforced.

-Note: If `unique` is enabled (which it is by default), and you anticipate having several models with the same slug, then you should set this value to a few characters less than the length of your database field.
-The reason why is that the class will append "-1", "-2", "-3", etc., to subsequent models in order to maintain uniqueness.
+> **NOTE:** If `unique` is enabled (which it is by default), and you anticipate having
+> several models with the same slug, then you should set this value to a few characters
+> less than the length of your database field.
+The reason why is that the class will
+> append "-2", "-3", "-4", etc., to subsequent models in order to maintain uniqueness.
-These incremental extensions aren't included in part of the `maxLength` calculation.
+> These incremental extensions aren't included in part of the `maxLength` calculation.

 ### maxLengthKeepWords